Managed file transfer

-Managed file transfer (MFT) refers to a technology that provides the secure transfer of data in an efficient and reliable manner.
+Managed file transfer (MFT) is a technology that provides the secure transfer of data in an efficient and reliable manner.
 MFT software is marketed to companies as a more secure alternative to using insecure protocols like FTP (file transfer protocol) and HTTP to transfer files.
 By using an MFT solution, companies can avoid custom scripting and meet compliance requirements.

 Background

 From its inception, FTP has made moving large volumes of bulk data between any two entities — including file servers, applications, and trading partners — possible.
 However, FTP (and other communication protocols such as HTTP and SMTP) do not, on their own, provide a way to secure or manage file transfers.
 Regardless of the lack of security and management capabilities, many companies have continued to transport large batches of structured and unstructured data using these protocols.

 This practice is changing, however.
 According to Gartner Research, "Organizations of all sizes continue to invest in MFT platforms that enable secure and private transportation of files — across size and volume levels — internally and externally."
 MFT has also found a foothold among file transfer protocols and solutions because of its focus on facilitating the "transfer of large file sizes and volume."

 MFT is often used by companies in the retail, banking, healthcare, manufacturing, telecommunication and insurance industries.

 The global MFT market was estimated at US$1.3 billion in 2020 and is projected to reach US$2.4 billion by 2027.